vinisioux/vinisioux/README.md

 ### Hi, I'm Vinicius! 👋
-I am a Fullstack Developer with a passion for coding and learning new techs.
+I'm a Fullstack Developer with a passion for coding and learning new techs.

 ##
 <p  align="center">